There are Definitely Enough Things to Do in Podgorica.

 Where to Stay: Hostels and Hotels in Podgorica

 Podgorica doesn’t have a ton of accommodation options but there are certainly enough to meet the needs of backpackers, budget travellers, or upscale travellers.
 We stayed in a hostel that was very highly rated but we walked by numerous hotels that looked quite nice.
 Below, we’ve included our experience at the hostel we stayed at and we also recommend one hotel that we want to stay when we head back!

 We really liked staying in Montenegro Hostel.
+In fact, it made our massive list of great European hostels we loved staying at.
 It’s located in the old town of Podgorica – right along the river bank.
 The hostel itself is one large house that’s in its own little gated complex with stone walls and a nice grassy area for lounging in the backyard.
 There’s even a rooftop terrace where you can get great views of the surrounding city.